 - Available in the Autumn term only (1 x 1200 word essay 12 CATS) and in the Spring term only (1 x 1200 word essay 12 CATS) and in the Autumn and Spring terms 2 x 1200 word essay 24 CATS)

 - Coursework (50%) + 2 hour exam (50%)

 - Two assignments: Assignment 1 (15%), Assignment 2 (25%), seminar participation (10%)

 Time Allowed: 2 Hours

-Answer THREE questions from Section A (50 marks total) and ONE question from Section B (50 marks).
+Answer TWO questions from Section A (25 marks each) and TWO questions from Section B (25 marks each).
 Answer Section A questions in one booklet and Section B questions in a separate booklet.

 Approved pocket calculators are allowed.

 Read carefully the instructions on the answer book provided and make sure that the particulars required are entered on each answer book.
 If you answer more questions than are required and do not indicate which answers should be ignored, we will mark the requisite number of answers in the order in which they appear in the answer book(s): answers beyond that number will not be considered.

 Previous exam papers can be found in the University’s past papers archive.
 Please note that previous exam papers may not have operated under the same exam rubric or assessment weightings as those for the current academic year.
 The content of past papers may also be different.